backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Ingress.md

 - We must configure Ingress to achieve the below.
 	- When user visits the URL, *his request should be forwarded internally to the URL on the right*.

-> [!caution]- **Note that the `/watch` and `/wear` URL path are what we configure on the ingress controller so we can forwarded users to the appropriate application in the backend**.
+> [!caution]- **Note that the `/watch` and `/wear` URL path are what we configure on the ingress controller so we can forward users to the appropriate application in the backend**.
 The *applications don’t have this URL/Path configured on them*.
 > - `http://<ingress-service>:<ingress-port>/watch` –> `http://<watch-service>:<port>/`
 > - `http://<ingress-service>:<ingress-port>/wear` –> `http://<wear-service>:<port>/`